 - What’s in the fine print?
 Some healthcare services require prior approval (also called prior authorization) before you can receive them.
 Refer to the coverage details of your health plan for complete information.

 - What is a CO-OP?
 A CO-OP is a consumer-operated and oriented health plan.
 CO-OPs were formed in many states after the passage of the Affordable Care Act.
-In a CO-OP health plan structure, plan members have a say in how the insurer runs its business.
-That includes the plan's benefit design, premiums, and provider network.
-In addition, health plan CO-OP members have the opportunity to serve on the plan's Board of Directors.
+In a CO-OP health plan structure, health plan CO-OP members have the opportunity to serve on the plan's Board of Directors and to have a say in how the plan runs its business.
+That includes the plan's benefit designs, premiums, and provider network.